github/opensource.guide/features/wikis/index.md

 The block must start with three backticks, optionally followed by the the name of the language that is contained by the block.
 See [Pygments for the list of languages](http://pygments.org/docs/lexers/) that can be syntax highlighted.

-The block contents should be indented at the same level than the opening backticks.
-The block must end with three backticks indented at the same level than the opening backticks.
+The block contents should be indented at the same level as the opening backticks.
+The block must end with three backticks indented at the same level as the opening backticks.